Categories

 You can manipulate loops with next and last just like in Perl 5.

 The for-Loop is now only used to iterate over lists.
-By default the standard variable $_ is used, unless an explicit loop variable is given.
+By default the topic variable $_ is used, unless an explicit loop variable is given.

 for 1..10 -> $x {